Chapter 8

 approach is to choose them so that

-simple constant strain triangle elements introduced in 7.1 are one example of
+elements introduced in 7.1 are one example of this type of interpolation scheme.
+We will define more complicated interpolation

-can obviously interpolate the virtual velocity field in exactly the same way
+virtual velocity field in exactly the same way (since the principle of virtual

-(since the principle of virtual work must be satisfied for all virtual
+work must be satisfied for all virtual velocities, it must certainly be

-velocities, it must certainly be satisfied for an interpolated velocity field…)
+satisfied for an interpolated velocity field…) so that

 where are arbitrary nodal values of virtual